 I trained at The Minster Centre for 6 years and obtained a Diploma in Integrative Counselling and a Masters in Integrative Psychotherapy.
 My dissertation explores the experiences of intersex clients in therapy.
 My approach is relational and integrative which means I integrate aspects of different theoretical approaches into our work, paying attention to what is going on between us and adapt to the particular needs of each client.

-I have worked as a volunteer for two years with young adults aged 16 - 25 at the young people's charity Step Forward in London.
-There I worked with clients on an open-ended basis for varying lengths of time, who came from a range of faith communities, race and class backgrounds, many of whom were exploring their gender and sexual identities, or who wanted to address their experiences of sexual abuse.
+I worked as a volunteer for two years with young adults aged 16 - 25 at the young people's charity Step Forward in London.
+There I worked with clients on an open-ended basis for varying lengths of time, who came from a range of faith communities, race and class backgrounds, many of whom were exploring their gender and sexual identities as well as other issues.

 Clients who've worked with me say that they feel listened to and seen for who they are in a non-judgemental space where together we thoughtfully reflect on problems and come to a place of greater understanding, self-acceptance or resolution.
 The therapeutic journey is bound to stir things up as well as bring some clarity and change, and it's my hope that clients will leave therapy feeling they understand and accept themselves better, feeling more robust and connected to their agency.

 British Association for Counselling & Psychotherapy